 With a common name like "dwarf flowering almond," the gardener tends to assume a small size.
 Listings for its height vary greatly, however.
-Some sources claim a figure of 3 feet at the bottom of its height range; others say it will reach 4 to 5 feet.
-That is not huge, but it is not tiny, either.
-Through faithful pruning, however, it is surely possible to keep its dimensions at approximately 3" x 3".
+Some sources claim a figure of three feet at the bottom of its height range; others say it will reach four to five feet.
+That is not huge, but it's not tiny, either.
+Through faithful pruning, it's surely possible to keep its dimensions a quite manageable size.

-This dwarf shrub is grown for one reason, and one reason alone: its profusion of double pink flowers (or, occasionally, white blossoms) when it blooms in mid-spring.
+The true spectacle of this dwarf shrub is its profusion of double pink flowers (or, occasionally, white blossoms) when it blooms in mid-spring.
 The flowers appear before any leaves grace the branches.

 Where Does It Grow?